 Joey had given little thought to climate change until he met a small town North Dakota farmer during a cross-country bicycle trip in 2000.
 This farmer shared his deep concerns about the shifts he was seeing in weather and this conversation changed Joey’s life.
 The following spring, Joey graduated from the University of Illinois in Chicago with a BA in Sociology and began teaching in his hometown of Evanston, IL at Rice Children’s Center.
 More than 80% of all children attending this school were wards of the state and lived in a residential facility attached to the school.
 Despite the severe personal challenges these children faced, Joey could never shake the nagging feeling that these kids were learning little about the global challenges that would ultimately affect them in the future.
 After graduating from the Presidio School of Management with an MBA in Sustainable Management in 2007, he founded Climate Cycle.

 Elizabeth Rublev is happy to be part of the Climate Cycle team.
 Elizabeth possesses wide-ranging experience in project management, event planning, collaborative writing, photography, and nonprofit administration.
 Previously, she served as the Gallery Director at both the Jane Addams Center/Hull House, and the Chicago Photography Center.

 Elizabeth is very attached to her Scott CR-1 Comp road bike, and counts her completion of the 2012 North Shore Century as a major accomplishment.

 A graduate from Yale University with a B.A. in English, Elizabeth has trained her focus on sustainability.
-She recently completed the Global Reporting Initiative (GRI) Certified Sustainability Reporting Course, and is working toward her LEED Green Associate accreditation.
+She recently completed the Global Reporting Initiative (GRI) Certified Sustainability Reporting Course, and her LEED Green Associate accreditation.